 Posture must be maintained by keeping good physical posture, (eyes up, shoulders back, no leaning or stooping), or when sitting, being seated in a seat of physical prominence like the head of the table or a throne.
 Additionally, the courtier not may ask any question that ends in a question mark, such as “Where is the Bishop now?” or “Would you get me that?”.
 They may instead say “Tell me where the Bishop is.” or “I’d like you to hand me that.”

 During Posture, the courtier may use the Authority gesture at will, even interrupting others in mid-sentence to control the conversation.
 Any other character in posture may do the same to speak normally.
-As well, Posture may be spent (and needs to be re-established) to call Discipline, or to call any Social Condition (Tempt, Cower, Intrigue, or Reason) on someone they are speaking with.
+As well, Posture may be spent (and needs to be re-established) to call Discipline.

 The courtier uses posture, formality and social standing as a weapon to comport themselves with their allies even while they strike out at their rival